 Some plants have antimicrobial properties or antifungal properties to protect themselves.
 You can also find plants with anti-parasitic properties.
 Using these properties to your advantage can help keep the pests out of your yard and off your family and pets.

-The first plant that repels ticks on our list is rosemary.
+The first tick repelling plant on our list is rosemary.
 This is a very fragrant herb that does wonderfully both inside and outside.
 It’s an evergreen herb that is effective at deterring a host of different insects and bugs.
 It can get rid of flies and mosquitos, but it’s also effective for ticks and fleas.
 It’ll repel the bugs up to several feet around every plant, and the oil from the plant can wipe off on your clothing or pet’s fur to give you an added layer of protection.
 Brushing up against the plant will release the scent too.

 As plants that repel ticks, rosemary plants have spindly leaves that easily separate from the stem.
 Crushing them releases the oil.

-The beautyberry is a pretty plant that repels ticks that has bright purple berries and vibrant green leaves.
+The beautyberry is a pretty tick repelling plant that has bright purple berries and vibrant green leaves.
 It can grow rather large and cover a decent area, and it repels bugs and ticks several feet from the plant’s area.
 Additionally, it’s right up to the level of DEET for repelling these pests.
 If you want to deter ticks while you’re on a walk, crush the berries and rub them on your skin and clothing.
 It’ll help ward off mosquitos and files as well.
 This is a moderately fast growing bush that’s perfect for the edge of flower beds.

 Beautyberry’s bright purple berries create a welcome pop of color across your yard.
 Good plants that repel ticks.